FAILED EMISSIONS TEST

 The VIR will indicate which of the three harmful emissions (HC, CO, NOx) caused your vehicle to fail the emissions test, as well as include the results of the entire smog check inspection.
 The VIR is a common diagnosis tool used by emissions test repair technicians to ascertain where to start their diagnosis.

-Below we will indicate the top reasons for emission test failures.
+Above we indicate the top reasons for emission test failures.
 To use this guide, have your vehicle's VIR at hand.
 If you have not yet performed your car's emissions test, you will not have a VIR to follow, and can use the links below to educate yourself before hand.

 Toward the bottom of your vehicle's VIR you will find "ASM Emission Test Results".
 This section will indicate the emission results your vehicle produced.